 - Risks & Complications

 At Central Florida Vein and Vascular Center, we are dedicated to educating our clients.
 We’re happy to answer any questions you have, and we want to ensure that you know as much about your vein health as possible.
 Keep reading to learn more about the different types of veins, the important roles they play in your body, common misconceptions, risk factors, and how varicose veins can form.

 We believe it’s important for patients to understand how unhealthy veins work.
 However, it’s just as important to understand how veins work when they’re healthy.
 Your body relies on a complex network of vessels to keep blood flowing throughout the body.
 While arteries deliver oxygenated blood to muscles and organs, veins are responsible for pumping the deoxygenated blood back to the heart.

 When leg muscles contract, vein valves open, and blood is squeezed up the vein.
 When leg muscles relax, the valves close, and this prevents blood from leaking backward in the vein.
 Strong, healthy valves are equipped to safely hold blood in place until the next time muscles contract.

 What Are Unhealthy Veins?

 Let’s compare healthy veins to unhealthy ones.
-Whereas healthy veins have strong walls and valves, damaged ones do not; they’re weak and stretched out, causing them to sag.
-This means that they’re no longer able to fully close, allowing blood to leak back through the valve when muscles relax — and forcing it to reroute to the nearest healthy valve.
-But the extra pressure becomes too much for that once-healthy valve, and it too is weakened.
-The valves below it begin to weaken as well.
+Whereas healthy veins have strong walls and valves, damaged ones do not.
+Damaged veins do not function properly and blood can leak and pool causing them to swell.
+This means that they’re no longer able to fully close, allowing blood to leak back through the valve when muscles relax — and forcing the blood to reroute to the nearest healthy valve.
+But the extra pressure becomes too much for that once-healthy valve.
+The valves below it are impacted as well.
 Blood pools in the vein instead of moving back to the heart as it should, and as a result, varicose veins can occur.

 What are the Types of Veins?